aws/aws-eks-best-practices/content/networking/loadbalancing/loadbalancing.md

 These Signals are used by the container runtime to trigger your application to shutdown.
 The `SIGTERM` signal will also be sent **after** the `preStop` hook has executed.
 With the above configuration the `preStop` hook will ensure the pod has been deregistered from the Load Balancer, so the application can then gracefully closes any remaining open connections when the `SIGTERM` signal is received.

+!!! note
-***Note:*** [*Signal handling in container environments can be complicated when using “wrapper scripts” for the entrypoint of your application*](https://petermalmgren.com/signal-handling-docker/) *as the script will be PID 1 and may not forward the signal to your application.*
+    [Signal handling in container environments can be complicated when using “wrapper scripts” for the entrypoint of your application](https://petermalmgren.com/signal-handling-docker/) as the script will be PID 1 and may not forward the signal to your application.

 ### Be Wary of the Deregistration Delay